AlgoMaster Logo

 Understanding the Problem

-On the surface, this is a classic merge operation from merge sort.
-But there's a twist: we have to merge in-place into nums1, which already has extra space at the end to hold all elements from nums2.
+This is the merge step from merge sort, with one constraint: we have to merge in-place into nums1, which already has extra space at the end to hold all elements from nums2.

-The natural instinct is to merge from the front, comparing the smallest elements first.
-But that creates a problem: if nums2[0] is smaller than nums1[0], placing it at the front of nums1 would overwrite a value we haven't processed yet.
-We'd need to shift elements right, turning what should be a linear operation into O(m \* n).
+Merging from the front, comparing the smallest elements first, runs into a problem.
+If nums2[0] is smaller than nums1[0], placing it at the front of nums1 overwrites a value we have not processed yet.
+Avoiding that means shifting elements right, which turns a linear operation into O(m \* n).

-The key observation is that the back of nums1 is empty (filled with placeholder zeroes).
-If we merge from the back instead, placing the largest elements first, we'll never overwrite anything we still need.
+The back of nums1 is empty, filled with placeholder zeroes.
+Merging from the back instead, placing the largest elements first, writes into those empty slots and never overwrites a value we still need.

 Key Constraints: